-Section 10.
+Section 9.
 Temporary Promotion Pay

-A. The Appointing Authority may temporarily promote an employee to a class for which he or she is qualified by education, training, and experience, for a period of not to exceed twelve (12) months.
-Such employee's current position shall be retained, but compensation shall be in the first step of the range of the promoted position or 10% above the employee's current salary, whichever is higher, during such service in the promoted position, provided that the salary shall be at a step within the range of the higher class.
-The District will notify the Union when making a temporary promotion into classes represented by the Union.

-B. When granting temporary promotions, the District will use reasonable efforts to ensure such temporary promotions occur on a fair and equitable basis and are reserved for qualified employees.
+- A. The Appointing Authority may temporarily promote an employee to a class for which he/she is qualified by education, training, and experience, for a period of not to exceed twelve (12) months.
+All employees who are assigned a temporary promotion must meet any and all licensing requirements for the position, as required by law.
+Such employee's current position shall be retained but compensation shall be in the first step of the range of the promoted position or 10% above the employee's current salary, whichever is higher, during such service in the promoted position, provided that the salary shall be at a step within the range of the higher class.
+The District will notify the Society when making a temporary promotion into classes represented by the Society. - B. When granting temporary promotions, the District will use reasonable efforts to ensure such temporary promotions occur on a fair and equitable basis and are reserved for qualified employees.
 The District shall not use a temporary promotion as means of filling a position that requires a regular full-time employee.

-Section 11.
+Section 10.
 Out-of-Class Assignment

-- A. Out-of-class assignments shall be made for a minimum of five (5) consecutive eight (8) hour work days, four (4) consecutive nine (9) hour work days, four (4) consecutive ten (10) hour work days, or three (3) consecutive twelve (12) hour work days/shifts and shall not exceed 180 consecutive calendar days.
-In order to be assigned to work out-of-class, the employee must consistently assume a substantial amount of the higher level duties. - B. Assignments shall be made by the appropriate level manager, on a fair and equitable rotating basis.
+- A. Out-of-class assignments shall be made for a minimum of ten (10) consecutive work days/shifts or two (2) weeks of regular shifts (8/9/8), and shall not exceed 180 consecutive work days.
+In order to be assigned to work out-of-class, the employee must consistently assume a substantial amount of the higher level duties. - B. The District shall make reasonable efforts to distribute work out-of-class on an equal and rotational basis for qualified employees.
+By use of this section, the District shall not attempt to avoid the District's hiring process for the filling of regular full-time employees. - C. Assignments shall be made by the appropriate level manager, on a fair and equitable rotating basis.
 No out-of-class assignments shall be made that would place the employee above their direct supervisor or manager.
-Assigned employees shall meet either the education, training, or experience requirements of the minimum qualifications for the position, as determined by the manager making the assignment.
-Out-of-class assignments are limited to one level above in the unit's business area's hierarchical structure.
+Assigned employees shall meet either the education, training, or experience requirements of the minimum qualifications for the position as determined by the manager making the assignment.
+Out-of-class assignments are limited to one (1) level above in the unit's business area's hierarchical structure.
 If no qualified candidate, by either education, training, experience, or level, is available within the unit or business area, the manager shall assign an appropriate person.
 In assigning an appropriate person, the manager shall consider attributes such as experience, related knowledge and abilities, past performance, and employee work and career plans.
-All employees who are assigned out-of-class duties must meet any and all licensing requirements for the position, as required by law. - C. The Union shall be notified of the assignment. - D. Nothing herein shall prohibit the training of an employee in work of a more advanced nature without additional compensation, as long as full duties are not substantially assumed. - E. Employees performing work out-of-class shall be compensated within the salary range of the higher class at the first step or 5% greater than their current salary, whichever is greater. - F. Classified employees assigned to work as designated acting "unclassified staff" shall be compensated at a range that is three ranges (7.5%) higher than that to which they are normally entitled during the period they are designated as acting unclassified staff when such assignment is authorized by the Appointing Authority or Chief Executive Officer.
+All employees who are assigned out-of-class duties must meet any and all licensing requirements for the position, as required by law. - D. The Society shall be notified of the assignment.
+Nothing herein shall prohibit the training of an employee in work of a more advanced nature without additional compensation, as long as full duties are not substantially assumed.

+E. Employees performing work out-of-class shall be compensated within the salary range of the higher class at the first step or 5% greater than their current salary, whichever is greater.